Archive

 • Stripe

-Stripe stayed behind server routes.
-Checkout created subscription sessions, the portal route sent users to account management, and webhooks synced product, price, and subscription events into Supabase helper functions.
+All Stripe calls go through server routes.
+One creates subscription checkout sessions, another opens account management, and webhooks sync product, price and subscription events through Supabase helper functions.